We're excited to announce a new partnership to develop a replicable community energy model for regional communities.

 - to coordinate any bulk buys or community energy procurements arising from the campaign

-MyTown Heyfield is funded by the Australian Government’s Regional and Remote Communities Reliability Fund (RRCRF) and the Victorian Government’s Latrobe Valley Authority (LVA).
+MyTown Microgrid is funded by the Australian Government’s Regional and Remote Communities Reliability Fund (RRCRF) and the Victorian Government’s Latrobe Valley Authority (LVA).